ahmedghonim/chrome-debugger/README.md

 4. **Follow the interactive prompts:**
    - Enter your debug profile name
    - Select which Chrome profile to copy from
-   - Choose whether to copy passwords
+   - ⚠️ **Choose "NO" for passwords** (recommended for security)
    - Wait for the copying process to complete

 5. **Start debugging in VS Code:**
    - Press `F5` or go to Run and Debug
    - Select your newly created debug configuration
-   - Chrome will open with all your data!
+   - Chrome will open with extensions and safe data!

 ## 📋 Step-by-Step Usage